The MCC MASI 750 Sports Club

 These facilities will allow proper practices facilities and home matches.

 While fund raising for this project has begun, the project hopefully will be started once the sports development process has been introduced and is functioning well.
-We aim to complete this by 2020. more
+Completion by 2020 is the aim.

 The financial scope and donation request